emirg23/multi-BotChat/README.md

 # multi-BotChat
-an app which combines all useful AI bots and allowing you to interact with them through custom prompts using provided APIs.
+an app which combines most useful AI bots and allows you to interact with them through custom prompts using provided APIs.

 need an googleservice-info for full function